aws/amazon-finspace-examples/ManagedkdbInsights/README.md

 ```

 ## zip creation
-REMEMBER, the zip knows the paths, the filefile's filename dwill determine the directories created when unzipped.
+REMEMBER, the zip knows the paths, the file's filename will determine the directories created when unzipped.

 ```
 zip -r -X code.zip code -x '*.ipynb_checkpoints*'